dimmyvi/tigress-requirements/draft-tigress-requirements.md

 # Review of existing solutions

 A number of existing solutions / protocols have been reviewed in order to be used for secure credential transfer based on the requirements: GSS-API, Kerberos, AWS S3, email, Signal.
 None of the existing protocols comply with the requirements; the effort of modifying the existing protocols has been accessed to be significantly higher than introducing a new solution to solve this problem.
-The goal of the {{Tigress}} draft is not to define a new encryption or secure message exchange protocol, but rather a standardized mechanism of exchanging access-specific encrypted credential information.
+The goal of the {{CCC-Digital-Key-30}} draft is not to define a new encryption or secure message exchange protocol, but rather a standardized mechanism of exchanging access-specific encrypted credential information.

 ## Arbitrary Messaging Channel (Email / WhatsApp / SMS / Signal / etc.)